 - Probate (matters regarding estates, guardianships, conservatorships, and trust)

 - Small Claims (seeking damages under $10,000)

 General and Limited Civil cases are heard and processed at the Gordon D. Schaber Sacramento County Courthouse Family Law and Probate cases are heard and processed at the William R. Ridgeway Family Relations Courthouse.
 Unlawful Detainer and Small Claims cases are heard and processed at the Carol Miller Justice Center.

 A criminal case is an action brought by the government against a person who has broken penal law.
 Criminal cases are separated into three main categories, felony, misdemeanors, and infractions.
 All criminal cases are processed and heard at the Gordon D. Schaber Sacramento County Courthouse, or at the Lorenzo Patiño Hall of Justice (Sacramento County Main Jail).

 Juvenile cases are those involving minors under the age of 18 years.
-These are separated into two main categories: Juvenile Delinquency for minors who have broken penal law and Juvenile Dependency for minors who have been removed from the home and/or care of their parents or guardians.
+These are separated into two main categories: Juvenile Justice for minors who have broken penal law and Juvenile Dependency for minors who have been removed from the home and/or care of their parents or guardians.